mezmo/terraform-provider-mezmo/docs/resources/absence_alert.md

 - `ingestion_key` (String) The key required to ingest the alert into Log Analysis
 - `inputs` (List of String) The ids of the input components.
 This could be the id of a match arm for a route processor, or simply the id of the component.
 - `name` (String) The name of the alert.
-- `operation` (String) Specifies the type of aggregation operation to use with the window type and duration.
-This value must be `custom` for a Log event type.
 - `pipeline_id` (String) The uuid of the pipeline
 - `subject` (String) The subject line to use when the alert is sent.
 For a `template` style, surround the field path in double curly braces.
 ```